 * FTSE down as much as 8.8%, biggest drop since 2008

-* EasyJet, BA set to reduce northern Italy flights (Edits headline, adds)
+* EasyJet, BA set to reduce northern Italy flights (Adds details on airlines)

-LONDON, March 9 (Reuters) - Coronavirus fears saw British stocks suffer their biggest intraday fall since 2008 and benchmark bond yields turn negative for the first time on Monday but the government said it was not yet time to close mass events and insisted food supplies would continue.
+LONDON, March 9 (Reuters) - British stocks had the biggest intraday fall since 2008 and benchmark bond yields turned negative for the first time on Monday on investor fears that the coronavirus outbreak could stall the global economy.

 The FTSE 100 plunged to a three-year low after Saudi Arabia crashed the oil prices by slashing its own selling prices and raising output.